hjeronen/compilers_project/README.md

     - `export PYTHONPATH="/compilers-project/src"`

 - For some reason, during manual testing variables are saved in symtab, but in end-to-end tests they are saved to root_types - not sure why, fixed by copying root_types separately for each test case

+- I forgot to add handling for ints that require more than 8 bits to store